 Table 5.19.3-1 shows that in 2018 there were 1,351 LPG publicly accessible refuelling points in the Netherlands.
 This, according to the NIR, represents a broad nationwide network.
 The NIR indicates that the number of stations accessible to the public is decreasing although it does not provide any information on the situation in 2016 and 2017.
+According to EAFO, there were 1,650 LPG refuelling points in 2016.
 The NPF had not provided targets for LPG refuelling points and likewise the NIR does not contain any targets.
 For this reason, the 2018 attainment and progress could not be computed.

-Based on the NL NIR, the following table shows the ratio between vehicles and publicly accessible refuelling points (i.e. sufficiency index) for the pair LPG/road, which could be calculated only for 2018.
+Based on the NL NIR and EAFO, the following table shows the ratio between vehicles and publicly accessible refuelling points (i.e. sufficiency index) for the pair LPG/road, which could be calculated only for 2016 and 2018.

-Sufficiency Index 2016 2017 2018 2020 2025 2030 Road LPG 114.32
+Sufficie ncy Index 2016 2017 2018 2020 2025 2030 Road LPG 105.86 114.32